PopovEvgeniy/magicswf/readme.txt

 1: Can't open the input file.
 2: Can't create the output file.
 3: Can't allocate memory.
-4: The executable file of the Flash Player Projector was corrupted.
+4: The executable file of the Flash Player projector was corrupted.
 5: The Flash movie was corrupted.

 License.